Authors Bio

 In March 2004, Ceridwen and I and the RDG Mother Grove relocated to Humboldt County California, where the sacred tree of the RDG grows abundantly.
 In preparation for that move, Ceridwen and I founded the Sequoia Pagan Alliance, to network and make friends with Pagans on the Redwood coast.

 What about my boys?
 I used to travel back to Kankakee about once or twice a year (they wouldn’t come to California, because (as we all know) “all Californians are Satan worshipers who eat babies while lounging in their hot tubs”), but I haven’t been able to afford that trip since the move to Oregon.
 I call and email them as often as possible, and as they grow up their relationship is getting stronger.
-The twins both graduated from Illinois State University, and Josh is married, has two boys of his own, and is personal trainer and basketball coach.
-Both of the twins are married and each have three children.
-They both are videographers (we used to call them camera men).
+The twins both graduated from Illinois State University and have thriving careers as Videographers (Jordan has won his 8th Emmy).
+They are married and between them they have two boys and four girls, and Josh is married, has two boys of his own, and is a personal trainer and basketball coach.
 Josh’s oldest son is married and has a little girl, my great grandchild.